SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/howto/export-to-file.md

 1. When the export has finished, save or open the file.

 > [!NOTE]
 > The text file may appear somewhat untidy if you open it in Notepad.
-This is normal for files where the information is delimited using separators such as TABs, semi-colons, etc.
+This is normal for files where the information is delimited using separators such as TABs or semi-colons.

 <!-- Referenced links -->